Trevbytes/kyles_critters/testing.md

     - Orders can be processed using a test card.
 Webhooks are attached but not fully functional.
 - [X] A user can view their order history as well as save their user information.
     - User profile page added.
 Added a form to store default profile information.
 Added order history to the profile page.
-- [ ] An admin can add, remove, and edit products.
+- [X] An admin can add, remove, and edit products.
+    - Added pages to add and edit products.
+Added view and url to delete products.
 ---
 ## Known Issues
 ---